deltachat/interface/user-testing/Android.md

     - [ ] Is it encrypted?
     - [ ] If Bob replies, does Alice receive the reply?
     - [ ] Is it encrypted?
-- Alice creates a verified group?
+- Autocrypt Setup Messages
-- Alice initiates an Autocrypt Setup Message in Android
+    - [ ] Alice initiates an Autocrypt Setup Message in Android
     - [ ] Can Alice import it in another device?
-    - [ ] Send an Autocrypt Setup Message from another client: can you import it in Android?
+    - [ ] Alice sends an Autocrypt Setup Message from another client: can Alice import it in Android?
 - Disable: Settings -> Advanced -> Prefer end-to-end encryption
     - [ ] If you send out a mail afterwards, does it contain an "Autocrypt: prefer-encrypt=mutual; " header?
 - Backup & Restore